 A: Matriculating students should submit their final transcripts to Rackham before the start of their first term.

 A: Please refer to the Rackham Graduate School Academic Policies for rules about transfer of credit into the Master's degree program.
 Requests will need to be approved by a program advisor.

 Q: When will I receive my student ID card?

-A: This process is currently delayed for Fall due to the pandemic but may change.
-You can find more information here.
+A: You can find more information here.

 Q: When do I receive my Faculty Advisor assignment?